Priya-Sivalingam/Student-Attendance-System/README.md

-# Student Attendence System
+# Student Attendance System

 ## Overview
-Student Attendence Syste is a React-based application with a simple authentication system, including login, home, and logout functionalities.
+Student Attendance System is a React-based application with a simple authentication system, including login, home, and logout functionalities.
 This project demonstrates fundamental concepts of session handling using local storage and navigation using React Router.

 ## Features
 - **User Authentication**: Basic login system with client-side validation.